 She then describes the solitude of the private apartments, in the heart of a buzzing environment:“The Élysée is a hive of activity, the heart of power, but the private apartments are like a silent bubble, preserved from agitation, into which no one dares enter.
 I sometimes felt very alone there.”

 The Elysee Palace appears to be a teeming environment, where one can nevertheless find oneself quite lonely once one is staying there.

 The “tweet affair” – where Valerie Trierweiler had supported another socialist candidate against Ségolène Royale, ex-wife of François Hollande – is a recurring reproach made to her by the president.

 It seems to be an original poison, a first political fault, acknowledged by Trierweiler:“she is still pursuing me today, so I know I was wrong”.

-But this tweet is not a coincidence or a clumsiness, but rather the attempt according to Valerie Trierweiler to repair an injustice, materialized during an argument:“I warned François of the tweet of support that I will write.
+But this tweet is not a coincidence or clumsiness, but rather the attempt, according to Valerie Trierweiler to repair an injustice, materialized during an argument:“I warned François of the tweet of support that I will write.
 He wants to prevent me, tries to snatch my phone from my hands.”

-According to Trierweiler, this is a constant trait of François Hollande, manipulator:“How many times have I heard him, when he was First Secretary of the PS, encourage a candidate and then do everything so that he does not have the nomination?” and to conclude, “He is a politician“.
+According to Trierweiler, this is a constant trait of François Hollande, manipulators:“How many times have I heard him, when he was First Secretary of the PS, encourage a candidate and then do everything so that he does not have the nomination?” and to conclude, “He is a politician.”